transcom/mymove/README.md

 * Install Go with Homebrew.
 Make sure you do not have other installations.
 * Run `bin/prereqs` and install everything it tells you to.
 Then run `make deps`.
+* [EditorConfig](http://editorconfig.org/) allows us to manage editor configuration (like indent sizes,) with a [file](https://github.com/transcom/ppp/blob/master/.editorconfig) in the repo.
+Install the appropriate plugin in your editor to take advantage of that.

 ### Setup: Database